-Additional information for eligible Australian Apprentices under 18 years of age, and their parents/guardians, of age to ensure they understand the implications and their obligations can be found here.
+Additional information for eligible Australian Apprentices under 18 years of age, and their parents/guardians, to ensure they understand the implications and their obligations can be found here.

 How much will an apprentice receive if they opt in to receive the Trade Support Loan?

 Eligible apprentices can apply for loans totaling up to $20,000 over the life of an apprenticeship.
 Apprentices will opt in for six monthly periods with loan payments paid monthly in arrears.
 The amount an apprentice is eligible to receive as a Trade Support Loan is determined by the year of their apprenticeship, that is, whether they are a first, second, third or fourth year apprentice.

 Apprentices who successfully complete their apprenticeship will receive a 20 per cent discount, meaning that the amount they borrowed will be reduced by 20 per cent.